Getting the most out of 3-terminal regulators

 - The LM317 has several advantages over the 78xx regulators.
 Yes, you can use an LM337 to do a negative supply (i.e. positive ground).

-Remember to reverse all of the polarized capacitors and the diodes (d1, d2)!
+Remember to reverse all of the polarized capacitors and the diodes (d1, d2, d3)!

 - Adjustable Vo.
-You always have the right part on hand. (yes, you have to have the right resistors)
+You always have the right part on hand. (yes, you have to have the right resistors, or use a pot for R3)

-- 40v limit, but it is Vi-Vo, not Vi to ground.
+- 40v limit, but it is Vin to Vout, not Vi to ground.

 - The 317, like the 78xx has about a 2.5v Vin - Vout minimum.
-Don't ignore this; these parts make ugly stuff
+Don't ignore this; these parts make really ugly stuff at their output

 as they drop out of regulation.
-I learned this the hard way 35 years ago.
+I learned this the hard way several decades ago.

 - The Vin(min) voltage is at the bottom of the ripple waveform, NOT at the peak of the ripple waveform.
 Don't ignore this either.
 This is